"If your child bites, bite them back so they know how it feels"

 "If your child won't share, make them"

 "Children are not developmentally capable of putting their own feelings aside for another's feelings until at least age five.
 And the bigger the feelings, the longer that is going to take to come on line.
 This means you have to be sensitive to whether or not sharing is a realistic expectation.
 I always tell parents that if your child has a very special toy, put it away before a playdate.
-For other toys, have an adult nearby to help the kids navigate sharing as needed." —Vanessa Lapointe, PhD, psychologist, parenting expert, mother, and author of Discipline Without Damage: How To Get Your Kids To Behave Without Messing Them Up
+For other toys, have an adult nearby to help the kids navigate sharing as needed." —Vanessa Lapointe, PhD, psychologist, parenting expert, mother, and author of Discipline Without Damage: How To Get Your Kids To Behave Without Messing Them Up.
+Here are 17 manners all parents should teach their children.

 "Kids need playdates or they'll grow up antisocial"